 - 1 tablespoon onion powder

-- Make a barbecue sauce by combining the brown sugar, ketchup, vinegar, Worchestershire sauce, salt, pepper, mustard, and onion powder together in a large bowl.
+- Make a bbq sauce by combining the brown sugar, ketchup, vinegar, Worchestershire sauce, salt, pepper, mustard, and onion powder together in a large bowl.

-- Mix the chipped chopped ham in with the sauce.
+- Stir the chipped chopped ham in with the sauce.

-- Heat the ham and barbecue sauce on the stove until warmed through about 15-20 minutes.
+- Heat the ham and barbecue sauce on the stove in a large skillet or pan at medium heat until warmed through about 15-20 minutes.

 - Keep warm in a slow cooker until ready to serve.